vishvAsa/devaH/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages.md

 First, the nakṣatras start with Krttikās which all authorities identify with the conspicuous group Pleiades.
 What is the significance of this ?

 At the present times, the naksatras start with Asvini, of which the junction star is a or B. Arietis.
-This custom, Aśvinyādi, was introduced in Siddhanta Jyotiṣa time ( 500 A.D.), when the astronomical first point of Aries was near the end of the Revati nakṣatra ( $ Piscium ), or the beginning of Afvini.
-We do not enter into the controversy about the exact location of this point by the Siddhanta astronomers, which is fully discussed in Appendix 5-B. At present, the astronomical first point had shifted by as much as 19° from ś Piscium, but the orthodox Indian calendar makers do not admit in the continued precession of the equinoxes, and still count the nakṣatras from Atvini.
+This custom, Aśvinyādi, was introduced in Siddhānta Jyotiṣa time ( 500 A.D.), when the astronomical first point of Aries was near the end of the Revati nakṣatra ( $ Piscium ), or the beginning of Afvini.
+We do not enter into the controversy about the exact location of this point by the Siddhānta astronomers, which is fully discussed in Appendix 5-B. At present, the astronomical first point had shifted by as much as 19° from ś Piscium, but the orthodox Indian calendar makers do not admit in the continued precession of the equinoxes, and still count the nakṣatras from Atvini.

 In all older literatures, on the other hand, including the great epic Mahābhārala, whose composition or compilation may be dated about 400 B.C., the first nakṣatra is Krttikā, It therefore stands to reason to assume that at one time, when the nakṣatra enumeration started, the Pleiades were close to the astronomical first point of Aries, or rose near the true east.
 This is implied in the following verse which S. B. Dikṣit picked out of the Satapatha Brāhmaṇa :